Energy Storage Contracts

 Recently, utilities have procured hundreds of megawatts of utility-owned battery projects through energy performance contracts (EPC) or similar contractual acquisition structures and have executed numerous contracts for battery project services and products.
-This course will cover the key issues and contract provisions that need to be considered when negotiating a stand-alone storage project or a unique application such as hybrid (storage + renewable or fossil) or a storage-as-wires facility.
+EUCI’s virtual event will help you to keep abreast of the tremendous potential of energy storage and how to undertake the necessary initiatives in a practical and manageable way.
+This course will cover the key issues and contract provisions that need to be considered when negotiating storage projects.

 - Discuss the key issues and contract provisions that need to be considered when negotiating storage projects

 - Review the energy storage functions as they relate to contracts